llmware-ai/llmware/README.md

 From quickly building POCs to scalable LLM Apps for the enterprise, LLMWare is packed with all the tools you need.

-`llmware` is an integrated framework with over 50+ models in Hugging Face for quickly developing LLM-based application including Retrieval Augmented Generation (RAG) and Multi-Step Orchestration of Agent Workflows.
+`llmware` is an integrated framework with over 50+ models in Hugging Face for quickly developing LLM-based applications including Retrieval Augmented Generation (RAG) and Multi-Step Orchestration of Agent Workflows.

 This project provides a comprehensive set of tools that anyone can use - from a beginner to the most sophisticated AI developer - to rapidly build industrial-grade, knowledge-based enterprise LLM applications.